NoahTheCat/Autosampler/README.md

 If you want to improve it, please do!

 ## Description
-Code for a Particle Argon/Boron, and basic design files, BOM, etc. to build the autosampler
+Code for a Particle Argon/Boron, basic design files, BOM, etc. to build the autosampler

 ## Installation